Camping, hunting, fishing, golf, Adair County has many outdoor recreation opportunities available.

 For more information:

-Henry A. Wallace Country Life Center – For a unique experience, walk the mowed grass trails through restored prairie and outdoor art.
+The Wallace Farm – For a unique experience, walk the mowed grass trails through restored prairie and outdoor art.

 Greenfield Golf & Country Club – Established in 1935, this par 35, 9-hole course on the west edge of Greenfield is peaceful and picturesque.
 The clubhouse bar offers refreshments.